PET PLANNING

 Four Minutes

-You may need to take your dog to the vet for routine checkups, if they’re not feeling well, or if they get hurt.
 Let’s break down the types of vet visits you may encounter — and how often — by the stages in a dog’s life.

 From birth to 1 year old, puppies may require a lot more vet visits compared to other stages in their life, with vets recommending a monthly visit.1 This is partly because puppies typically have a set vaccine schedule to abide by.
-Also, puppies can get sick because their immune systems are still developing.
+Also, puppies can get sick more easily because their immune systems are still developing.
 For this reason, they may need extra exams and/or treatments for health issues like parvovirus, heartworm, joint problems from rapid growth, or canine influenza.

 Puppies in their first 8 weeks likely need vet visits for: